LanceJZ/Asteroids-Reimagined/README.md

 Fixed absence of particles, forgot I changed that in my engine.
 Fixed bug where pause can not be undone.
 Fixed Player Mine having sound after game is over.
+Fixed issue in controller firing main weapon not working when pointed at upper left.
+Issue was created when optimizing code.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.